hila-wiesel/Intonation-Project/README.md

-# Understanding the meaning of a sentence according to its intonation.
+# Understanding the meaning of a sentence according to its intonation

 There are sentences that have several meanings, depending on how the sentence is said, Which word is stressed.